deulabs/blaze-nav/README.md

 ### Navigate to line

-To navigate to some visible line start, issue **ctrl-'**.
+To navigate to some visible line start, issue **ctrl + '**.
 Shortcuts for each line appear:

 ![Blaze fast navigate to line start](http://img221.imageshack.us/img221/4341/j3a.png)